So Good (Zara Larsson album): Singles

 On 27 January 2017, the title track "So Good" featuring Ty Dolla $ign was released as the fifth single from the album.
-The official music video for the song, directed by Sarah McColgan, premiered on 3 February 2017, via Larsson's Vevo channel.
+The official music video for the song, directed by Sarah McColgan, premiered on 3 February 2017 on Larsson's Vevo channel.
 They performed the song on The Ellen DeGeneres Show on 7 February 2017 and on The Wendy Williams Show on 23 March 2017.
 It reached the top 10 on the Sverigetopplistan in Sweden, where it was certified Gold and reached number seven.

-On 17 March 2017, "Symphony", by Clean Bandit featuring Larsson, was released as the a bonus track from the album, as well as the third single from Clean Bandit's upcoming second album.
+On 17 March 2017, "Symphony" by Clean Bandit featuring Larsson, was released as a bonus track from the album, as well as the second single from Clean Bandit's second album What Is Love?.
 The music video, directed by Clean Bandit's members Grace Chatto and Jack Patterson, premiered the same day.
 They gave the first live performance of the song on The Voice UK on 18 March 2017.
 The song reached the top 10 of countries like Australia, Finland, Germany and Ireland, and also reached the number one position in Norway, the United Kingdom, Scotland and Sweden.
 As well as becoming Larsson's fifth number one in her home country, it also gave Larsson her first number one single in the UK.

-On 12 May 2017, "Don't Let Me Be Yours", a song written by Ed Sheeran, was released as a single in the United Kingdom and later on promoted in Australia.
+On 12 May 2017, "Don't Let Me Be Yours", a song written by Ed Sheeran, was released as a single in the United Kingdom and was later promoted in Australia.
 The official music video was released on the same day.
 The song reached the top 40 in her home country of Sweden during the week of her album's debut on the chart.

-On 11 August 2017, "Only You", was released as the seventh and final single from the album, promoted in Francophone countries with a remix from Canadian singer Olivier Dion, and in German speaking countries with a version featuring German icon Nena.
+On 11 August 2017, "Only You", was released as the seventh and final single from the album, with remixes from Canadian singer Olivier Dion and German singer Nena commissioned.
 The song reached the top five in Sweden and the top 40 in Norway.

 Critical reception

-On Metacritic, the album received a score of 76 out of 100 based on four reviews, indicating "generally favorable" reception.
+So Good was met with generally positive reviews from music critics upon its release.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 76, based on four reviews.

 Harriet Gibsone of The Guardian gave the album a three-star rating out of five, describing the album as "sugar-soaked postmodern pop", saying Larsson is like a "Rihanna-doting teen gatecrashing a tropical house party, gun fingers blazing, and her sugar-soaked songs are imbued with honesty".
 Gibsone also mentioned how, at a time when pop looks to the future, 'So Good' is in danger of dying quickly".
 Nick Levine from NME gave the album four stars out of five, saying how the "big hits you know are obviously brilliant", but describing some of the "ballads towards the end" as "dull".